UCC Uniform Civil Code in India

 Why is Uniform Civil Code is Proposed in Rajya Sabha?

-The BJP member Kirodi Lal Meena submitted a bill in the upper house that would create a commission to draught a UCC.
+The BJP member Kirodi Lal Meena submitted a bill in the upper house that would create a commission to draught a Uniform Civil Code (UCC).
 The Bill was introduced by Meena with the intention of being implemented nationwide.
 The bill was introduced in Rajya Sabha because it mentioned creating a national inspection and investigation commission to create a uniform civil code.

 Uniform Civil Code: Why Muslims and other conservative groups are against it?